semuconsulting/pyrtcm/CONTRIBUTING.md

 ## Coding conventions

 * This is open source software.
 Code should be as simple and transparent as possible.
 Favour clarity over brevity.
-* The code should be compatible with Python 3.6+.
+* The code should be compatible with Python >=3.7.
 * The core code should be as generic and reusable as possible.
 We endeavour to limit the amount of processing dedicated to specific rtcm message types, though this is sometimes unavoidable.
 * Avoid external library dependencies unless there's a compelling reason not to.
+* We use and recommend [Visual Studio Code](https://code.visualstudio.com/) with the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for development and testing.
 * Code should be documented in accordance with [Sphinx](https://www.sphinx-doc.org/en/master/) docstring conventions.
 * Code should formatted using [black](https://pypi.org/project/black/) (>= 20.8).
-* We use and recommend Visual Studio Code with the Python extension for development and testing.
 * We use and recommend [pylint](https://pypi.org/project/pylint/) (>=2.6.0) for code analysis.

 ## Testing